herrera-luis/example-docker-secrets-swarm/README.md

-## Example for use secrets in Docker in mode Swarm
+## Example for use secrets with Docker in Swarm mode

 **This example works in Docker 1.13 and higher**